avijitliberty/cloud-native/content/cheatsheets/github/configuration.md

 1. Checking for existing SSH keys
     ```
-    $ ls -al ~/.ssh
     # Lists the files in your .ssh directory, if they exist
+    ls -al ~/.ssh
     ```

 2. Generating a new SSH key
     ```
+    ## -C stands for comment to help identify your ssh key
+    ## -f stands for the file name where your ssh key get saved
-    $ ssh-keygen -t ed25519 -C "your_email@example.com"
+    ssh-keygen -t ed25519 -C "your_email@example.com" -f "github-username"
     ```
     When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.

 {{% callout note %}}

-Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
+Note: If you are using a legacy system that doesn't support the ed25519 algorithm, use:
 ```
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```